archbung/dotfiles/README.md

 Install `nixFlakes` by e.g. `nix-shell -p nixFlakes`.
 Then run
 ```
-sudo nixos-rebuild switch --flake .#heisenberg
+sudo nixos-install --flake .#heisenberg
 ```

-If it fails, bootstrap the machine by copying `hosts/heisenberg` to `/etc/nixos` and renaming `default.nix` to `configuration.nix`.
+If it fails, bootstrap the machine by copying `module/config.nix` to `/etc/nixos` and renaming it to `configuration.nix`.
+Furthermore, some edits are required (namely, commenting out/deleting anything that depends on `inputs`).